-The dragon’s path described a chicane on the surface of the shield as weapons fired at it from the streets below, and it swerved to avoid the shots.
+The dragon’s path described a chicane on the surface of the shield as people fired weapons at it from the streets below and it swerved to avoid the shots.

-“Definitely vultures,” Avril said, as he zoomed in with the laser-cannon’s camera to locate them.
+“Definitely vultures,” Avril muttered, as he zoomed in with the laser-cannon’s camera, trying to locate them.

 Almost as soon as the thought occurred to him, the dragon veered right and skirted the city wall away from the hooting and hollering and firing blasters.